 Emerging Markets populations are often vulnerable with little access to resources, influence, information and decision-making, which in turn leads to political, social and economic exclusion.
 Poverty and inequality often push people to live on the margins in places that are risky, such as alongside rivers, floodplains, marginal land and hillsides, a contributing factor to vulnerable populations often being the most severely impacted in times of emergencies.
 With the comparative cost of natural disasters as a percentage of GDP being far higher in Emerging Markets than Developed Markets, The Ashmore Foundation responds to emergencies across Emerging Market countries to ensure civil society organisations and their beneficiaries are supported at their most vulnerable.

-See below for The Ashmore Foundation’s response to recent emergencies:
+See below for examples of The Ashmore Foundation’s response to recent emergencies (the list is not exhaustive).

 Since March 2020, the rapid spread of the COVID-19 virus has significantly impacted the way people conduct their day to day lives.
 This is particularly the case for communities in Emerging Markets.
 Daily wage and migrant labourers have lost their livelihoods and disruptions to the supply chain mean that farmers have been unable to sell produce.
 Moreover, government restrictions have suspended or diverted the interventions of many of the Foundation’s civil society partners, severely affecting income.

-In order to support communities and civil society partners, in April 2020, Trustees approved a ring-fenced sum of USD 100,000 to support current and former grantees as they respond to the effects of COVID-19 and the related restrictions.
+In order to support communities and civil society partners, in April 2020, trustees have approved ring-fenced funds to support current and former grantees as they respond to the effects of COVID-19 and the related restrictions.
 Trustees will continue to assess the impact of COVID-19 on plans for future periods.

 Previous Emergency Funding